aikohanasaki/SillyTavern-LorebookOrdering/README.md

 A SillyTavern extension that adds lorebook-level priority management and budgeting to World Info.
 Allows complete control over which lorebooks activate first and allows limiting "hungry" lorebooks.
 Perfect for users with multiple lorebooks who need fine-grained control over World Info behavior.

+---

+💡 **Want to unlock the full power of memory management?**
+Use STLO together with [SillyTavern-MemoryBooks (STMB)](https://github.com/aikohanasaki/SillyTavern-MemoryBooks) for best results!
+See the [STMB + STLO Guide](guides/STMB%20and%20STLO%20-%20English.md) for setup tips and how to ensure your memories are prioritized correctly.

+---

+🌐 **Are you looking for documentation or guides in another language?**
+Please check the [`/readmes/`](readmes/) folder for translated readmes, and the [`/guides/`](guides/) folder for translated guides in your language!

 🆕 **Now supports character-specific overrides in group chats and precise order adjustment!**

 **📋 [Version History & Changelog](CHANGELOG.md)**